 The LEA will continue to partner with mental health agencies, mentoring programs, and probation staff.
 In addition, students will continue to have access to psychological counseling and other services.
-Court School students at the Alice M. Worsley School attend regularly scheduled meetings with collaborative partners to address learning outcomes, transition, and more.
-Individual counseling and mentoring services are provided regularly and more frequently as needed.
-The Fresno County Superintendent of Schools' Foster Youth Services department provides further information regarding community resources and assists students and families by serving as liaisons and facilitating communication, and initiating services with outside agencies.
+Alice M. Worsley School students attend regularly scheduled meetings with collaborative partners to address learning outcomes, transition, and more.
+Individual counseling and mentoring services are routinely provided and more frequently as needed.
+The Fresno County Superintendent of Schools' Foster Youth Services department includes further information regarding community resources and assists students and families by serving as liaisons facilitating communication, and initiating services with outside agencies.
 These include the Fresno County Economic Opportunities Commission, substance abuse treatment services, the Department of Rehabilitation, adult education groups, the State Center Community College District, Planned Parenthood, and Barrios Unidos.